3 Human Resources Intern Resume Examples For 2023

 • Developed automated system for ordering office supplies, reducing manual inventory review time by 186+ hours annually

-Top 5 Tips For Your Human Resources Intern Resume
+Top 5 Tips for Your Human Resources (HR) Intern Resume

 2. Stay sleek

-• When picking a resume template, go for something streamlined that places your best accomplishments at the focal point.
-Avoid loud colors or distracting, unusual fonts.
-Recruiters prefer high readability.
+• When picking a resume template, choose what places your best accomplishments at the focal point.
+Avoid loud colors or distracting fonts for high readability.